taraokelly/GeoForum_Backend/README.md

 # GeoForum

-*A REST API that serves as a backend to the GeoForum Aplication*
+*A REST API that serves as a backend to the GeoForum Application*

 ## Table of Contents